Martin Mayers M.D. Chairman, Cornea Anterior Segment, Uveitis

-Scott Afran, MD–Pediatric Ophthalmology and Strabismus
+Scott Afran, M.D.–Pediatric Ophthalmology and Strabismus

 Dr. Scott Afran specializes in Pediatric Ophthalmology and Strabismus.
-He is a graduate of the Boston University Six Year Medical Program and completed his Residency in Ophthalmology at Montefiore Medical Center/Albert Einstein College of Medicine and his fellowship in Pediatric Ophthalmology at Northwestern University.
+He is a graduate of the Boston University Six-Year Medical Program and completed his Residency in Ophthalmology at Montefiore Medical Center/Albert Einstein College of Medicine and his fellowship in Pediatric Ophthalmology at Northwestern University.
 He has extensive experience in resident training in pediatric ophthalmology/strabismus management and has participated in the training program at Einstein for over 20 years.
 He also teaches at NY Medical College and is fully committed to working with the residents at Bronx Lebanon Hospital to provide them with appropriate training in medical and surgical pediatric ophthalmology.
-He works closely with our director, Dr. Gurland, to make sure that the residents receive comprehensive training in this area.
+He works closely with Dr. Gurland to make sure that the residents receive comprehensive training in this area.

-Jay Wisnicki, MD–Pediatric Ophthalmology and Strabismus
+Jay Wisnicki, M.D.–Pediatric Ophthalmology and Strabismus

-Eric Mandel, MD–Refractive Surgery
+Eric Mandel, M.D.–Refractive Surgery

 Division of Optometry

 Dr. Tybee Eleff began her career in health sciences when she received her BS in Biology sum cum laude from Touro College, New York, NY.
-Upon graduation she received the outstanding Scholar award, as well as the Scholarly Achievement and Excellence in Biology award.
+Upon graduation, she received the Outstanding Scholar Award, as well as the Scholarly Achievement and Excellence in Biology Award.
 Subsequently, she completed her doctorate of optometry at SUNY – College of Optometry where she was Schnurmacher Merit Scholarship recipient, as well as a member of the Beta Sigma Kappa International Optometric Honor Society.
-Together with her Doctorate she received the Vision Service Plan Award for Excellence in primary care.
+Together with her Doctorate, she received the Vision Service Plan Award for Excellence in primary care.

-Dr. Eleff completed her residency in Ocular Disease and Family Practice at East New York Diagnostic and Treatment center and affiliate of King’s County Hospital and SUNY – College of Optometry.
+Dr. Eleff completed her residency in Ocular Disease and Family Practice at East New York Diagnostic and Treatment Center and an affiliate of King’s County Hospital and SUNY – College of Optometry.
 There she provided primary optometric care, as well as treatment for the full spectrum of ophthalmologic disease for a diverse population.
 Dr. Eleff is also a candidate for her Master’s degree in Vision Science Research at SUNY – State College of Optometry.
 While performing research for her degree, her findings were accepted as a poster at the College of Optometrists in Vision Development (COVD).

 After finishing her residency Dr. Eleff gained extensive experience spending several years in both optometric and ophthalmologic private practice, before joining the staff of Bronx-Lebanon Hospital Center.
 Concurrently, she served as an Assistant Clinical Professor at SUNY – College of Optometry, and was on the staff of New York University.

-Dr. Nancy Laifer, O.D.
-M.A.
+Nancy Laifer, O.D., M.A.

 Dr. Laifer has over 32 years of experience as an Optometrist at Bronx Lebanon Hospital, specializing in contact lenses, ocular prosthetics, and sub-normal vision.